amazingrando/questsrd/src/markdown/5-additional-resources.md

 It's good to ask for feedback and test your work with people from different perspectives and backgrounds.
 But at some point, you need to make strong decisions about how something should look, feel, and play.
 When you've identified the source of fun in your work and how you think your game should be designed, lean into it.

-It's good to consider feedback, but design by committee can end up creating something that tries to appeal to every.one while actually appealing to very few people.
+It's good to consider feedback, but design by committee can end up creating something that tries to appeal to everyone while actually appealing to very few people.
 You can always change things later if it doesn't work how you expected.

 # typography & style